• Skip to main content

 I actually had a great time standing over the stove and cooking the candy, it's relaxing!
 I put on my favorite podcast and it gave me time to add that extra ounce of love and care into the recipe.

-How to make the best brigadeiro
+How to make the best brigadeiro with chocolate sprinkles

 Cook the mixture low and slow and ALWAYS BE STIRRING.
 You must continually scrape the sides and bottom to prevent burning.
-Keeping an eye on how the mixture looks at each stage of cooking is key.
+Keeping an eye on how the mixture looks at each stage of cooking time is key.

 The second factor is (and probably overlooked often) the sprinkles.